Ethan Hardy

 Other stories include Ethan being involved in a mini-bus crash, being promoted to clinical lead and becoming disillusioned with the NHS system for over-working staff.
 He developed a romance with paramedic Fenisha Khatri (Olivia D'Lima), who gave birth to their son Bodhi.
 Ethan's response to grief was explored again when Fenisha died on their wedding day and Ethan struggled with whether to care for Bodhi or leave him with Fenisha's parents.

 For his portrayal of Ethan, Rainsford won "Best Drama Star" at the 2017 Inside Soap awards.
 Ethan has generally been well received by critics of the genre.
 In 2020, Emma Bullimore from the Radio Times stated that Ethan had become one of the show's best characters from the show's entire duration; Robert Hiley from What's on TV branded Ethan a "brilliant character".

 In November 2022, it was confirmed that Ethan Hardy would be leaving Casualty, with actor Rainsford leaving the role after nine years on the program.
 Ethan departed on 4 February 2023 in the episode "Fight or Flight".
+In 2026, Rainsford reprised his role for the show's 40th anniversary special.